Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Conclusion Discussion

+While increasingly flexible calibration schemes can mitigate cross-simulation systematics, they cannot fully solve the problem.
+More sophisticated approaches, such as emulator ensembles trained on multiple simulation codes, may be required for unbiased inference from future SKA observations \citep{Jasper2026}.
 A key implication for future SKA observations is that reports of sub-percent uncertainty on $\xb$ may be overconfident if they rely on `same-code' validation.
 Our cross-simulation results highlight that systematic modeling uncertainty remains the dominant bottleneck.
 Accurate inference will therefore require statistical frameworks that explicitly account for these model-dependent effects.